ronospace/cyclesync-period-tracker/APP_STORE_METADATA.md

 - Advanced analytics and professional health reports
 - Telehealth integration for expert consultations

-CycleSync respects your privacy and puts you in control of your health data.
+FlowSense respects your privacy and puts you in control of your health data.
 Our app is designed by women's health experts and follows the latest medical guidelines for cycle tracking and fertility awareness.

-Download CycleSync today and start your journey to better reproductive health awareness!
+Download FlowSense today and start your journey to better reproductive health awareness!

 **Important:** This app is for informational purposes only and should not be used as a sole method of contraception or for medical diagnosis.
 Always consult with healthcare professionals for medical advice.